-- 11. The EU, which emits around 10% of global greenhouse gases, is a leader in the energy transition.
+12. The EU, which emits around 10% of global greenhouse gases, is a leader in the energy transition.
 Over a decade ago, the EU agreed on the so-called 20-20-20 package of energy and climate targets for 2020, aiming to reduce greenhouse gas emissions by 20% on 1990 levels, to increase the share of renewable energy in the EU energy mix to 20%, and to increase energy efficiency by 20%.
+The

-The EU is largely on track3 to deliver these targets, in a period in which the EU economy has grown by 58%. - 12.
-Building on this success, the EU has adopted targets that are more ambitious for 2030: to reduce greenhouse gases (compared to 1990 levels) by 40%, to reach at least a 32% share of renewable energy consumption and to achieve energy savings of at least 32.5%.
-These commitments for 2030 have been submitted as the EU contribution under the Paris Agreement. - 13.
-In late 2018, the EC adopted the Clean Planet for all communication4, presenting a long-term strategic vision for a climate-neutral economy, with a target to reach net-zero emissions within the EU by 2050.
-This vision is supported by detailed long-term modelling results, which illustrate a range of impacts under different scenarios. - 14.
+EU is largely on track to deliver these targets, in a period in which the EU economy has grown by 58%.

+- 13. Building on this success, the EU has adopted targets that are more ambitious for 2030: to reduce greenhouse gases (compared to 1990 levels) by 40%, to reach at least a 32% share of renewable energy consumption and to achieve energy savings of at least 32.5%.
+These commitments for 2030 have been submitted as the EU contribution under the Paris Agreement. - 14.
+In late 2018, the EC adopted the Clean Planet for all communication, presenting a long-term strategic vision for a climate-neutral economy, with a target to reach net-zero emissions within the EU by 2050.
+This vision is supported by detailed long-term modelling results, which illustrate a range of impacts under different scenarios. - 15.
 At the same time, the EU has agreed a comprehensive legislative framework to ensure that it delivers on the 2030 targets.
-This required the amendment of the EU Emission Trading System Directive5, plus agreement on the eight legislative proposals made by the EC in the Clean Energy for All Europeans package. - 15.
+This required the amendment of the EU Emission Trading System Directive, plus agreement on the eight legislative proposals made by the EC in the Clean Energy for All Europeans package. - 16.
 Whilst adopting Union-wide targets, the package leaves flexibility for Member States as to how to achieve them.
 As part of the Energy Union's governance, therefore, Member States are submitting integrated National Energy and Climate Plans for the period 2021-2030.
-These plans cover all five dimensions of the Energy Union: (i) security and solidarity, (ii) the integrated internal energy market, (iii) energy efficiency, (iv) decarbonisation, and (v) research, innovation and competitiveness. - 16.
+These plans cover all five dimensions of the Energy Union: (i) security and solidarity, (ii) the integrated internal energy market, (iii) energy efficiency, (iv) decarbonisation, and (v) research, innovation and competitiveness. - 17.
+The incoming European Commission announced in September 2019 ambitious objectives to further increase decarbonisation efforts with the proposal for a European Green Deal aiming at making the EU the world's first climate neutral continent and increasing climate ambitions by 2030.
+This includes calls for the Bank to increase its support to climate action. - 18.
 In addition, a wide range of European and national policies have a strong influence on the energy sector.
 With the electrification and development of digitalisation, smart cities and the circular economy, sectors are increasingly integrated.
-Policies to promote alternative fuels for clean mobility have important implications for investments in the energy sector as well. - 17.
-Consistent with the objectives of the Internal Energy Market, the EU aims to promote marketdriven investments.
+Policies to promote alternative fuels for clean mobility have important implications for investments in the energy sector as well. - 19.
+Consistent with the objectives of the Internal Energy Market, the EU aims to promote market-driven investments.
 This is increasingly visible in some recent renewable energy investments, which benefit from very limited government support and are driven by electricity market prices.
+The Clean Energy for All Europeans package further improves the design of the electricity market, with the aim of providing more efficient price signals.